mbaumer/us_hep_funding/docs/_states/UT.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  3  Office of Science contracts, totalling  $9,829.00 Who have these contracts gone to?
+In the past 5 years, this state has received:
+3 Office of Science contracts, totalling $9,829.00

                                    Amount ($)
 vendorname            fiscal_year
 OVID TECHNOLOGIES INC 2012               3028